 Unlike some cities, Folly Beach isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Folly Beach are a mix of both white- and blue-collar jobs.
 Overall, Folly Beach is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Folly Beach who work in office and administrative support (17.49%), legal occupations (17.14%), and management occupations (12.72%).

 Also of interest is that Folly Beach has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Folly Beach telecommute to their jobs.
-Overall, about 12.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.96% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Folly Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Being a small city, Folly Beach does not have a public transit system used by locals to get to and from work.

 The citizens of Folly Beach are among the most well-educated in the nation: 46.90% of adults in Folly Beach have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.